In pre-production and need to know which data is production-critical?

-If you have production data, we use machine learning and digital twin methods to further refine the geometallurgical model, and short and long-term plans.
+If you have production data, we use machine learning and digital twin methods to further refine the geometallurgical model, and short- and long-term plans.

 Geometallurgical solutions typically deliver step-change revenue increases of at least 10%.
-Combined with strategy optimization, insightful geometallurgical characterisation can improve NPV by 50% or more.
+Combined with strategy optimization, insightful geometallurgical characterization can improve NPV by 50% or more.
 Applied from the point of discovery, AMC’s geometallurgical approach reduces uncertainty in project design, and improves equipment selection, production planning, and cost estimation.

 A leading gold mining company engaged AMC’s Geometallurgy Team to complete a thorough evaluation of processing options for one of its projects, in preparation for a prefeasibility study.
 AMC designed an integrated field and laboratory programme that ensured the right data was collected from the outset.

 “The geometallurgical programme AMC designed allowed us to gain maximum leverage from conventional metallurgical testwork.
-By correlating the comminution test results with the physical and geochemical characteristics of the ore, the crushing and grinding response could be predicted across the whole orebody, providing us with the confidence to move forward.”
+By correlating the comminution test results with the physical and geochemical characteristics of the ore, the crushing and grinding response could be predicted across the whole orebody, providing us with the confidence to move forward.” — Vice President, Mineral Resources

 You can look forward to